assimilate-dev/frostmaiden/act1/4_winter_lambs.md

 speaker, a heavy-drinking dragonborn name Torvus, patrols at night to keep an eye out for trouble.
-He met you as you came into town and informed you that so far the thieves have stolen a pair of goats, a small sack of pearls from the stores of Frozenfar Expeditions, and a color-switching lantern, taken from the local inn The Northern Light.
+He met you as you came into town and informed you that so far the thieves have stolen a pair of goats, a small sack of pearls from the stores of Frozenfar Expeditions, and a color-switching lantern taken from the local inn The Northern Light.

 ## Torg's Caravan